 Suggestions by CDC

-Chronic fatigue syndrome, once thought by some doctors to be a psychological problem or even an excuse for malingerers, is a real disease that affects more than a million Americans, the U.S. Centers for Disease Control and Prevention said in November 2006.
+Chronic fatigue syndrome is a real disease that affects more than a million Americans, the U.S. Centers for Disease Control and Prevention said in November 2006.
 Up to 80 percent of people with chronic fatigue do not know they have it, the CDC said.
 Its causes are unknown but it can cause profound exhaustion, sleep difficulties, and problems concentrating and remembering.
 Flu-like symptoms, including pain in the joints and muscles, tender lymph nodes, sore throat and headaches are also common.
 A distinctive characteristic of the illness is a worsening of symptoms following physical or mental exertion.
 "Diagnosis is primarily made by taking a patient's medical history, completing a physical exam and lab tests to rule out other conditions," says the CDC.
 "The CDC considers chronic fatigue syndrome to be a significant public health concern, and we are committed to research that will lead to earlier diagnosis and better treatment of the illness," CDC Director Dr. Julie Gerberding said.
 Several other illnesses have symptoms that mimic chronic fatigue syndrome, including fibromyalgia syndrome, myalgic encephalomyelitis, neurasthenia, multiple chemical sensitivities, and chronic mononucleosis.
 There are tens of millions of people with similar fatiguing illnesses who do not fully meet the strict research definition of chronic fatigue syndrome.
 No one therapy works but reducing stress, dietary restrictions, gentle stretching and nutritional supplementation have all been shown to help.
 "Patients should be advised to avoid herbal remedies like comfrey, ephedra, kava, germander, chaparral, bitter orange, licorice root, yohimbe and any other supplements that are potentially dangerous in high doses," says the CDC.

 Mechanisms underlying fatigue: a voxel-based morphometric study of chronic fatigue syndrome.